-The maximum time delay between the first competitor crossing the finish line and the rest of the competitors from the same heat, is limited by the so called "Penalty-Time".
+The maximum time delay between the first competitor crossing the finish line and the rest of the competitors from the same heat, is limited by the "Penalty-Time".
 The Penalty-Time is 5% of the Reference-Time (5801.3.5.1).
-The jury may decide to change the Penalty-Time in a range between 3% and 7% in order to adapt to special circumstances and grant interesting racing.
+The jury may decide to change the Penalty-Time in a range between 3% and 7% to adapt to special circumstances and grant interesting racing.
 The adaption of the penalty-time can only happen after a completed phase and must be communicated to the teams before starting the next phase.
-If no qualification run is executed and the times from a prior Single SX/SBX competition are used, this Qualification or Seeding run times are the base for the calculation of the penalty time.
-If the Single Event prior to the Team Event is executed in the Holistic Format, the last training before the SXT/BXT is the base of the calculation.
+If no qualification run is executed and the times from a prior individual competition are used, this Qualification or Seeding run times are the base for the calculation of the penalty time.
+If the Single Event prior to the Team Event is executed in the Holistic Format, the last training before the team event is the base of the calculation.